Alexmp/Proyect/README.md

+#Reason

-We are students of San Valero, currently attending to 2 years of multiplatform development tools , and we will like to share our progress.
-We will be developingan Android application similar to Groupon.
-Hopefully it will have some use for someone.
+We opened this repositories because we felt that we wanted to share our progress.
+We will be developing an Android application similar to Groupon.
+Hopefully, when finished, it will have some use for someone.

+#Who are we?
+We are students of San Valero, currently attending to our 2 year of Multiplatform Development Tools.

 Creators: